pravineesh/Smart-Compost-system/README.md

 # Smart-Compost-system
-A new technology to monitor composting system and increase the speed of composting process
+A new technology to monitor and increase the speed of composting process.
+Initially, food waste is collected and stored in a container to kick start composting process by the conventional method of composting.
+After 2 weeks it is moved to smart compost system.
+Smart compost system sends real-time Temperature, humidity, soil moisture, and methane gas emission to a web page and can be accessed using a Smartphone or computer through any web browser.
+A mixer-shaft is provided for mixing the compost which also increases the oxygen flow in the system.
+The temperature and soil moisture of the compost is controlled automatically by adding water, brown waste, opening and closing the upper shutter.
+Mixer-shaft, water pump, the upper shutter can also be operated manually through the web page.